pyrox18/Pyrox.BlazorComponents.DataGrid/README.md

 **NOTE:** This component is built and tested with Blazor Server only.
 This component is not guaranteed to work with other versions of Blazor, such as Blazor WebAssembly.

-The instructions here are based on the weather forecast service provided in the default Blazor server template.
+The instructions here are based on the weather forecast service provided in the default Blazor Server template.
 The code can be found in `tests/Pyrox.BlazorComponents.DataGrid.E2ETests`.

 Assuming we have the following `WeatherForecast` entity: